 The security situation in northern Cameroon is directly affected by the violent conflict in northern Nigeria.
 The Nigeria-based militant group, Boko Haram, is undertaking an extremely violent campaign of terror, centred in the Nigerian states of Adamawa, Borno and Yobe.
 Militants regularly cross the border to carry out attacks in Cameroon's Far North, North and Adamawa regions, including through the use of suicide bombers.
 In the Far North, suicide bombers have targeted large markets, hotels, parks and sporting venues.

-In response to these ongoing attacks, Cameroon has joined its neighbours, including Nigeria, in escalating military operations against Boko Haram.
+In response, Cameroon has joined its neighbours, including Nigeria, in escalating military operations against Boko Haram.
 This has adversely affected security in the border regions of Cameroon.
 There have also been movements of large numbers of people into and across parts of northern Cameroon, including internally displaced persons and refugees from Nigeria.

 Terrorist attacks could take place at any time and could target locations frequented by westerners, including tourist, commercial and transport facilities, as well as public places such as markets, places of worship and educational institutions (including schools, colleges and universities).

-Do not travel to the Far North region of Cameroon, or to within 40 kilometres of the borders with Central African Republic, Chad and Nigeria's Adamawa state because of the threat of terrorist attack, kidnapping and armed banditry.
+Do not travel to the Far North region of Cameroon, or to within 40 kilometres of the borders with CAR, Chad and Nigeria's Adamawa state because of the threat of terrorist attack, kidnapping and armed banditry.